Xorlent/Microsoft-NPS-to-Syslog/README.md

 ## NOTE: Work in progress
 Syslog connector/parser for Microsoft NPS server logs
 This tool has been tested on Server 2016 and Server 2022-based Microsoft NPS servers and is designed to run as an unprivileged local user with only read/list access needed to the NPS log folder.

-## Installation
-1. Download
-2. Run installer
-3. Configure Syslog details

 ## Prerequisites
 1. A Windows NPS server with PowerShell enabled
 2. A Syslog UDP collector to receive events

 ## Installation
-1. Download the latest release .ZIP file.
+1. Download the latest release .ZIP file
 2. Right-click the downloaded file, click Properties, and click "Unblock"
-3. Extract the .ZIP to a single directory.
+3. Extract the .ZIP to a single directory
-4. Launch PowerShell as an administrator, navigate to the directory with the unzipped files.
-5. Type .\NPS-Syslog-Install.ps1 to run the installer.
-6. Follow the directions at the end of the process to complete SimpleFIM setup.
+4. Edit NPS-Syslog-Config.xml to match your environment settings

+### Execution
+- On first run, you will likely want to backfill data from logs currently in place on the NPS server.
+  - To do this, execute: ```ParseNPSLogs.ps1 $true```
+  - Expect execution to take about 1 second for every 10MB of logfile.
+If you cancel before the process has completed, it will not save the backfill state.
+- On subsequent runs, simply execute ParseNPSLogs.ps1
+- If the parser has not run for some period of time, you can catch up by again running the backfill command.

 ## Operation
 ### Configuration